ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - `let r = RefCell::new(1); let r1 = r.borrow_mut(); let r2 = r.borrow_mut(); *r1 = 2; *r2 = 3`
         - will panic in runtime!, no comile time error
 ### LIFETIMES
-- references are tracked by lifetimes and lifetime annotatinos are needed in cases in order to help the compiler/borrow-checker
+- references are tracked by lifetimes and lifetime annotations are needed in cases in order to help the compiler/borrow-checker
 - a parameters with an annotation has a input lifetimes, a return values have output lifetime
 - output lifetimes cant outlive input lifetimes, that's a dangling pointer/reference
 - `'static` lifetime means reference lives for the entire duration of program